nzscout/EasyLibby/README.md

   Currently, most settings are stored in `appsettings.json`.
 For production environments, they will be moved to the database.

 4. **Using Auto Mappers**:
-  The (Mapperly library)[https://github.com/riok/mapperly] is utilized for mapping entity objects to DTOs.
+  The [Mapperly library](https://github.com/riok/mapperly) is used for mapping entity objects to DTOs.
 Generally, auto mappers like AutoMapper are discouraged due to reflection overheads and performance penalties.
 However, Mapperly is distinct as it is a source generator that operates without reflection at runtime, minimising its impact on performance.

 5. **Security**:
   The API currently lacks protection measures.
 For production, a robust mechanism for user identification and resource authorisation should be implemented based on JWT-Based Authentication.
 Compatible OpenID providers include Auth0, Azure AD, or IdentityServer.
 Also, user registration and management should be added.